Aritra02/Weather-App/README.md

 # Weather-App

-Made a weather app using HTML, CSS , JavaScript and API.
+I participated in Web Dev webinar where they taught how to make a weather app using API.

+Languages I used to make this weather app:
+1. HTML
+2. CSS
+3. JavaScript